-What Is Flocculation and What Are Flocculant?
+What Is Flocculation and What Is a Flocculant?

 Flocculation is the removal of sediment from a liquid.
 The term derives from floc, meaning flake.
 When we flocculate a solution, the particles suspended within it form into large flakes, making them more visible and easier to remove through filtration.
 Sometimes this process can occur naturally.
 However, it can also be initiated using physical processes together with flocculants.